kevinkaske/herman-auth/README.md

 the command line to run this migration.

 ###Integrate with Pooch
-Now that we have installed the Herman Auth library and has setup the database tables, we need to USE this library to restrict access.
+Now that we have installed the Herman Auth library and setup the database tables, we need to use this library to restrict access.

 Change your ApplicationController to look like the following:
 ```php